-Although I liked the show, I only watched it sporadically because it aired on Saturday evening - not the most convenient time for a guy in his 20' and 30's to be sitting down to watch TV - whether he was gay or straight.
+Although I liked the show, I only watched it sporadically because it aired on Saturday evening - not the most convenient time for a guy in his 20 and 30s to be sitting down to watch TV - whether he was gay or straight.
 (Many gay bars aired it on Saturday night.)
-I think I watched more episodes when it aired on the Lifetime cable network from the late 90's thru much of the next decade where it aired multiple times daily.
+I may have watched more episodes when it aired on the Lifetime cable network from the late 90s thru much of the next decade where it aired multiple times daily.
+After 12 years on Lifetime it was acquired by the Hallmark Channel, then WE TV and most recently to LOGO.

 A friend of mine, Jim Colucci, has written a wonderful Golden Girls companion book titled The Q Guide to the Golden Girls.
 Additionally, two other GG books to consider are Thank You for Being a Friend: The Golden Girls Trivia Book and The Golden Girls Ultimate Viewing Guide.